scatter27-lab/python-project-49/README.md

 ### Contributing

 How can I help develop a project?
-Submit a pull request :)
+Submit a pull request.

 ##### Now your make to play this games.